fluencelabs/fRPC-Substrate/README.md

 ### Deploying A Service

+> :warning: **Warning**: For quickstart, services are already deployed for you.
+But if you want to deploy services in this repository yourself, you should remove old deployment information first:
+> ```bash
+> rm -rf .fluence
+> ```
+> `fluence deal deploy` is capable of redeploying services, so you don't have to do it every time.
+But one can't redeploy a service he doesn't not own, so you will get a error without this step for this repository.

 With a service, in this case the *eth-rpc* service, ready for deployment, we simply use the `fluence deal deploy`:

 **Command**: